 U.S. Agriculture Secretary Tom Vilsack said farmers with crop insurance will be eligible for government reimbursements if their land was flooded.
 Other help will be available for livestock producers and tree farmers under the same programs designed for natural disasters.
 People who lost homes may also be eligible for rural housing loans.

-Walsh said he understood the frustration over the Corps' decision to sacrifice the levee.
+Walsh said he understands the frustration over the Corps' decision to sacrifice the levee.
 "But this was one of the relief valves for the system," he added.
 "We were forced to use that valve."

 But farmers affected by the move remained critical.